-The California Supreme Court ruled on August 17 in a case I have been following for some time, namely the dispute between the maker of Taster's Choice coffee and one of its former Tasters over an allegedly unlawful use of the Taster's face.
+The California Supreme Court has ruled in a case I have been following for some time, namely the dispute between the maker of Taster's Choice coffee and one of its former Tasters over an allegedly unlawful use of the Taster's face.
 The basic facts, from the opinion:

 In 1986, Russell Christoff, an actor and professional model, posed gazing at a cup of coffee, as if he enjoyed the aroma.
 The photo shoot was arranged by Nestlé Canada.
 Christoff was paid $250 . . . and received a contract providing that if Nestlé Canada used the picture . . . , Christoff would be paid $2,000 plus an agency commission.
 The price for any other use of Christoff's image would require further negotiations.
 Without informing Christoff, . . .
 Nestlé Canada used Christoff's image on the coffee brick.